summerolmstead/BusinessAI/README.md

 # BusinessAI
-This is where I store my code for my Artificial Intelligence in Business Course: DATA3290.
+This is where I upload my assignments code for my Artificial Intelligence in Business Course: DATA3290.